 The weather changes throughout the year, which affects driving conditions on the road.
 Your vehicle will benefit from having tyres fitted to the wheels that are specifically intended for your driving habits and regional weather conditions.
 In some countries, winter tyres are even a legal requirement.
-In this section, we will discuss the differences between three tyre categories; summer tyres, winter tyres, or all-season tyres.
+In this section, we will discuss the differences between three tyre categories; summer tyres, winter tyres and all-season tyres.

-Continental offers a variety of tyres designed with leading technology to match all your driving needs.
-No matter what season it is, Continental will have you covered.
+We offer a variety of tyres designed with leading technology to match all your driving needs.
+No matter what season it is, we have you covered.

 This means you can confidently drive your car on both dry and wet slippery roads during the warmer months.
 Remember, however, that summer tyres are not suitable for winter conditions, so be sure to switch your tyres when the season calls for it.